fbpic/fbpic/docs/source/how_to_run.rst

 .. warning::

-    Running distributed simulation via MPI requires using a finite order (e.g. ``n_order=32``) for the field solver.
-Please carefully read the documentation on the :doc:`parallelisation of FBPIC
+    Note that, depending on the size of the simulation, running with multiple MPI processes is not necessarily faster.
+In addition, MPI simulations require using a finite order (e.g. ``n_order=32``) for the field solver.
+Please read the documentation on the :doc:`parallelisation of FBPIC
     <overview/parallelisation>` before using this feature.